 Miro Video Converter

-This free and open-source platform converts (eventually compressing) several videos to MP4.
-It can customize, batch videos, and share content directly to Android or Apple devices.
-There are no ads and the software is limited to the basic job of converting only.
+This free and open-source platform converts (eventually compresses) several videos to MP4.
+It can customize and batch videos and share content directly to Android or Apple devices.
+There are no ads, and the software is limited to the basic job of converting only.
 After all, it supports Windows, macOS, and even Linux.

 3. Handbrake